ArchiveBox/docs/Home.md

-ArchiveBox saves an archived copy of the websites you visit (the actual *content* of each site, not just the list of links).
+ArchiveBox saves an archived copy of the websites you visit into a local browsable folder (the actual *content* of each site, not just the list of links).
 It can archive your entire browsing history, or import links from bookmarks managers, rss, text files and more.

 ArchiveBox can import links from: